Contrasting Cyclo Therapeutics (CYTH) & Its Competitors

-Cyclo Therapeutics (NASDAQ:CYTH – Get Rating) is one of 41 publicly-traded companies in the “Industrial organic chemicals” industry, but how does it compare to its peers?
-We will compare Cyclo Therapeutics to related businesses based on the strength of its dividends, valuation, risk, analyst recommendations, institutional ownership, earnings and profitability.
+Cyclo Therapeutics (NASDAQ:CYTH – Get Rating) is one of 42 public companies in the “Industrial organic chemicals” industry, but how does it compare to its competitors?
+We will compare Cyclo Therapeutics to related companies based on the strength of its analyst recommendations, dividends, institutional ownership, valuation, risk, profitability and earnings.

 Profitability

-This table compares Cyclo Therapeutics and its peers’ net margins, return on equity and return on assets.
+This table compares Cyclo Therapeutics and its competitors’ net margins, return on equity and return on assets.

 |Net Margins